alexreardon/use-memo-one/README.md

 > You may rely on useMemo as a performance optimization, **not as a semantic guarantee**.
 In the future, **React may choose to “forget” some previously memoized values** and recalculate them on next render, e.g. to free memory for offscreen components.
 Write your code so that it still works without useMemo — and then add it to optimize performance. - [React docs](https://reactjs.org/docs/hooks-reference.html#usememo)

-`useMemoOne` and `useCallbackOne` are `concurrent mode` friendly alternatives to `useMemo` and `useCallback` **that do provide semantic guarantee**.
+`useMemoOne` and `useCallbackOne` are concurrent mode safe* alternatives to `useMemo` and `useCallback` **that do provide semantic guarantee**.
 What this means is that you will always get the same reference for a memoized so long as there is no input change.

+> * Based on my understanding `useMemoOne` is concurrent mode safe, but I am keen to get input from others!

 ## Install